dankamongmen/notcurses/USAGE.md

 // Splice ncplane 'n' out of the z-buffer, and reinsert it at the top or bottom. void ncplane_move_top(struct ncplane* n);
 void ncplane_move_bottom(struct ncplane* n);

+// Splice ncplane 'n' and its bound planes out of the z-buffer, and reinsert
+// them at the top or bottom.
+Relative order will be maintained between the
+// reinserted planes.
+For a plane E bound to C, with z-ordering A B C D E,
+// moving the C family to the top results in C E A B D, while moving it to
+// the bottom results in A B D C E. void ncplane_move_family_top(struct ncplane* n);
+void ncplane_move_family_bottom(struct ncplane* n);

 // Splice ncplane 'n' out of the z-buffer, and reinsert it below 'below'.
 // Returns non-zero if 'n' is already in the desired location. 'n' and